Legal Research Series

 Each book begins with an overview of the research process, and then explains how to use the most effective sources to research cases, statutes, legislative history, constitutions, administrative law, court rules, and secondary sources.
 Federal law is introduced briefly in each chapter, and a separate book in the series covers federal law extensively.

-The series, which was originally conceived and edited for 13 years by Suzanne E. Rowe, Director of Legal Research and Writing, University of Oregon School of Law, is now edited by Tenielle Fordyce-Ruff, Associate Clinical Professor of Law at Arizona State University's Sandra Day O'Connor College of Law.
+The series, which was originally conceived and edited for 13 years by Suzanne E. Rowe, Director of Legal Research and Writing, University of Oregon School of Law, is now edited by Tenielle Fordyce-Ruff, Professor of Law in Legal Writing and the Director of Legal Writing for the OHJD Program at Vermont Law.